 Welcome to my FAQ page.
 This is where I will be answering your most commonly asked questions.
-My hope is to give people the freedom and confidence to share their curiosities and concerns without feeling pressured, insecure, or invalidated.
 No real names will be used in my posts.
-I answer all questions in their own silly or seriousness.

 So please, feel free to ask a fucking question.